01 Understanding CAD Hardware Requirements

 It's advisable to select a power supply with a wattage rating between 700 and 1000 watts.
 This range not only provides sufficient power for high-performance components but also allows for potential upgrades, such as the addition of extra graphics cards in the future.

-Selecting a larger case can facilitate optimal airflow and provide ample space for multiple drives, thereby making future expansions more manageable.
-Additionally, opt for a modular power supply.
-A modular design minimizes cable clutter and enhances airflow within the case, contributing to a more organized setup.
+Selecting a larger case can facilitate optimal airflow and provide ample space for multiple drives.
+Opt for a modular power supply — a modular design minimizes cable clutter and enhances airflow within the case.
+Ensure that the case supports various motherboard sizes, as this flexibility allows for greater expandability in the future.

 To optimize CAD project management, it's essential to adopt effective file organization and maintenance practices from the outset.
 Organizing CAD files into systematically labeled folders, categorized by project, date, or client, allows for efficient access and enhances file management.

-Establishing consistent naming conventions is crucial, as it facilitates clarity among team members regarding the content of each file.
-Implementing version control is also a recommended practice; by saving incremental edits with designated version numbers, users can easily revert to previous file states when necessary.
+Implementing version control is a recommended practice; by saving incremental edits with designated version numbers, users can easily revert to previous file states when necessary.
+Additionally, conducting regular purges of unused files contributes to storage efficiency and maintains optimal system performance.

 As CAD software continues to evolve, selecting hardware that remains relevant over the years becomes essential.

 It's also important to regularly update GPU drivers and CAD software to maintain optimal performance for rendering and simulation tasks as technological advancements occur.
+These strategies can help ensure that a CAD workstation remains effective and efficient for an extended period.

 Setting up a CAD workstation on a budget doesn't mean you have to sacrifice performance or reliability.
 By choosing the right CPU, memory, and GPU, and striking a smart balance between NVMe SSDs and bulk storage, you'll create a system that meets your workload without overspending.
 Don't forget: good file hygiene and thoughtful organization boost productivity and teamwork.
 With a little planning, your CAD environment will stay efficient, future-proof, and ready for whatever project comes next.